WordPress/wp20-book/Content/BB-Chapter-16-The-Future-of-WordPress.md

 ## Chapter 16 — The Future of WordPress

-With phases 1 and 2 of the Gutenberg project complete, WordPress used its learnings as it prepares for what lies ahead - phases 3 and 4.
+With Phases 1 and 2 of the Gutenberg project complete, WordPress used its learnings as it prepares for what lies ahead - Phases 3 and 4.

 ![](https://make.wordpress.org/marketing/files/2023/04/Phases-of-Gutenberg-1.png)